The Coast Guard and Mesothelioma

 Evaluate My Case

 Next Steps for Coast Guard Veterans

-Coast Guard veterans diagnosed with mesothelioma are eligible for benefits through the Department of Veterans Affairs.
+Coast Guard veterans diagnosed with mesothelioma are eligible for veterans benefits through the Department of Veterans Affairs.
 These benefits can help cover the costs of medical bills or loss of income.
 However, a veteran must be able to prove that their mesothelioma developed as a result of their service.
 This can be done through documentation and a doctor’s consultation.

-Filing for Veterans’ Benefits
+Filing for Veterans’ Benefits if you have Mesothelioma

 Veterans who believe that their mesothelioma was caused during their time of service may be eligible for benefits through the VA.
 However, any veteran hoping to claim this compensation, be it for hospital bills or loss of income, will have to prove their eligibility through documentation of their service and diagnosis.
 Before going to the VA, collect these records: